Alvarito1995/Mite-Detection-/README.md

 In the attached documents you can find:

-1. PN40024.fasta: The reference genome of _Vitis vinifera_ in the V4 version of PN40024, fasta document containing the last sequencing data available at this moment (october/2022).
+1. [PN40024.zip](https://integrape.eu/wp-content/uploads/2021/11/PN40024.v4_11_05_21.zip): click to download the reference genome of _Vitis vinifera_ in the V4 version of PN40024, the fasta document contain the last sequencing data available at this moment (October/2022).

 2. Mitesvides.fasta: Output file obtained from the MiteFinderII analysis, in the format, for all the 19.819 MITEs identified in the grapevine genome: